About RERA Karnataka

 - To act as the nodal agency to co-ordinate efforts regarding development of the real estate sector and to render necessary advice to the appropriate Government to ensure the growth and promotion of a transparent, efficient

 and competitive real estate sector;

 - Fast track dispute resolution through adjudicating officers (Joint Secretary to State Government);

 Establishment of Real Estate Appellate Tribunal:

 - Real Estate Appellate Tribunal to hear appeals from the orders of the Authority and the adjudicating officer.
-The Appellate Tribunal is to be headed by a sitting or retired Judge of the High Court with one judicial and one administrative/technical member;
+The Appellate Tribunal is to be headed by a sitting or retired Judge of the High Court with one judicial and

 - Punitive provisions including de-registration of the project and penalties in case of contravention of the provisions of the Act or the orders of the Authority or the Tribunal;

 Promoters will have to furnish the following information and documents for registration of a real estate project with the regulatory authority:

 - Self-attested copy of the PAN card of the promoter;